swtdwr/borgo/README.md

 Borgo is written in Rust, so you'll need `cargo`.

-To compile all `.brg` files in the current folder:
+To compile all `.ya` files in the current folder:

 ```bash
 $ cargo run -- build